ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.iqontrol/README.md

 	* As soon as the state of ``javascript.0.myimage`` is fetched from the server, the image will be replaced with ``./../iqontrol.meta/userimages/demo/XXX.jpg`` where ``XXX`` is the value of ``javascript.0.myimage``
 	* If ``javascript.0.myimage`` has no value the fallback ``whitestone`` will be used (using the fallback is optional)

+### Progress Bars
+* It is possible, to use SVG-Definitions in combination with variables instead of imagefiles to display progress-bars
+* There are a vew templates integrated to chose from, but you can also create your own SVGs
+* See [Wiki](https://github.com/sbormann/ioBroker.iqontrol/wiki/Progress-Bars) for further informations

 ## Device-Names
 * Just like variables in image-urls you can use variables in device-names.
 The syntax is almost the same: